 A beautiful aspect of innovation is that it is rooted in creativity and inspires non-linear thinking in a structured environment.
-While I completely agree that an innovation (and strategy) function should bring creativity into a company, it would also be wrong to think that innovation does not have room for process and analytics.
+While an innovation (and strategy) function should bring creativity into a company, it must also make room for process and analytics.
 In fact, a successful innovator embraces both as part of the growth equation.

-An innovation leader must first lead change while acting as the conductor that balances the left and right brain of an organization.
-It starts out with understanding the reality of your company.
-You must understand the culture, where the organization must grow and have credibility with stakeholders at all levels of the company.
+An innovation leader must first lead change by acting as the conductor that balances the left and right brain of an organization.
+It starts with understanding the reality of your company.
+You must understand the culture and where the organization must grow, and have credibility with stakeholders at all levels of the company.

 Often, companies fall victim to “analysis paralysis” and need an infusion of different and creative thinking, but in a highly analytic culture, you may need to insert analytic proof points to garner credibility.
 Likewise, highly creative cultures may need to embrace a framework of process and analytics that does not squash creativity and helps convert ideas to action by challenging the thinking and forcing execution.

 Diversity is fundamental for any innovative process as you get different perspectives to fuel, improve and implement new ideas.
-The diversity equation requires leaders to surround themselves with the right balance of creative and analytic thinking.
+The diversity equation requires leaders to surround themselves with the right balance of creative and analytical thinking.
 Does your team all think alike, or do you have divergent thinkers?
 Does the team consist of all quantitative and process-driven individuals?
-Or are they all highly creative with disdain for analytics?
-You need to find the right balance for your teams and not fear those that think different especially if it different than you.
-Diverse teams not only consist of the extremes but also individuals that can operate on both sides of the spectrum.
+Or are they all highly creative with an aversion to analytics?
+You need to find the right balance for your teams and not fear those that think differently, especially if they think differently from you.
+Diverse teams consist not only of the extremes, but also individuals that can operate on both sides of the spectrum.